HariniVS/LogicPillars/Readme.md

 * **Harini V S**

 ### 🚧️ Assumptions & Constraints
+* Assumptions

-* Assumptions:
+  * InterviewLogger Integration
-    * InterviewLogger System will invoke webhooks set up in the interview service for 2 actions
+    - InterviewLogger will trigger webhooks to the Interview Scheduling System when:
-      * New Candidate short-listed for the recruitment process
+      - A new candidate is shortlisted.
-      * Existing Candidate advanced to the next round
+      - A candidate advances to the next interview round.
-    * WebHooks invoked by InterviewLogger will carry the interviewee slot preferences, preferred tech stack and other required information for the interview process.
-This will be captured using offline process and made available through the WebHooks
+    - Payload will include following information.
+This data will be collected offline and made available through the webhook.
+      - Interviewee slot preferences
+      - Preferred tech stack
+      - Other interview-related information

+  * MyMindComputeProfile Integration
-    * MyMindComputeProfile Events/APIs will be leveraged/built for bulk and incremental load of the profile information carrying skill set and required details to vector database.
+    - MyMindComputeProfile Events/APIs will be leveraged/built for bulk and incremental load of the profile information carrying skill set and required details to vector database.

+  * Communication & Scheduling
-    * Email be used as the primary means of communication for both Interviewer and Interviewee.
-The preferences will be captured and managed through MindComputeScheduler or equivalent system.
+    - Email will be the primary communication method for both interviewers and interviewees.
+    - Slot preferences and availability will be managed via MindComputeScheduler or an equivalent scheduling tool.

+* Constraints:
+  * Limited control over external LLMs in terms of latency, downtime.
+Need explicit handling of rate limits and cost constraints
+  * Automatic matching limitation during external system failures - If external systems like Calendar Hub, InterviewLogger, or MyMindLeave are unavailable, the platform may not be able to perform automatic match-making or scheduling.
+    In such cases, fallback mechanisms (like manual intervention) will need to be taken by recruiters.
+  * Limited explainability in AI-driven scheduling - Since match-making and scheduling decisions are influenced by AI agents (e.g., LLMs and vector-based retrieval), the reasoning behind certain decisions may not always be fully explainable in traditional rule-based terms.

 ## 🚀 Event Storming

 ## 🏗️ Architecture & Design